zhangs06/personal-website-pelican/content/blog/geopdf-gdal.rst

 .. image:: /images/geopdf3.png
    :align: center

-4. Once the conversion fiinshes, you can open the resulting ``bangalore.pdf`` file in any PDF viewer.
+4. Once the conversion finishes, you can open the resulting ``bangalore.pdf`` file in any PDF viewer.
 Opening it in Adobe Acrobat viewer, you can see the map data layers.
 You can browse the features in the layer panel, search for any attribute value and zoom/pan the map.